resszerlili/personalsite/README.md

 ## Description

-This repo includes the source code for my personal portfolio project, using React, ASP.NET and Postgres.
+This repo includes the source code for my personal portfolio project, using Angular, ASP.NET and Postgres.

 ## Features